Laser diode

-A laser diode (LD, also injection laser diode or ILD, or diode laser) is a semiconductor device similar to a light-emitting diode in which a diode pumped directly with electrical current can create lasing conditions at the diode's junction.
+A laser diode (LD, also injection laser diode or ILD or semiconductor laser or diode laser) is a semiconductor device similar to a light-emitting diode in which a diode pumped directly with electrical current can create lasing conditions at the diode's junction.

 Driven by voltage, the doped p–n-transition allows for recombination of an electron with a hole.
-Due to the drop of the electron from a higher energy level to a lower one, radiation, in the form of an emitted photon is generated.
+Due to the drop of the electron from a higher energy level to a lower one, radiation is generated in the form of an emitted photon.
 This is spontaneous emission.
-Stimulated emission can be produced when the process is continued and further generates light with the same phase, coherence and wavelength.
+Stimulated emission can be produced when the process is continued and further generates light with the same phase, coherence, and wavelength.

-The choice of the semiconductor material determines the wavelength of the emitted beam, which in today's laser diodes range from infrared to the ultraviolet (UV) spectrum.
-Laser diodes are the most common type of lasers produced, with a wide range of uses that include fiber optic communications, barcode readers, laser pointers, CD/DVD/Blu-ray disc reading/recording, laser printing, laser scanning and light beam illumination.
+The choice of the semiconductor material determines the wavelength of the emitted beam, which in today's laser diodes range from the infrared (IR) to the ultraviolet (UV) spectra.
+Laser diodes are the most common type of lasers produced, with a wide range of uses that include fiber-optic communications, barcode readers, laser pointers, CD/DVD/Blu-ray disc reading/recording, laser printing, laser scanning, and light beam illumination.
 With the use of a phosphor like that found on white LEDs, laser diodes can be used for general illumination.

 Theory

 A laser diode is electrically a PIN diode.
 The active region of the laser diode is in the intrinsic (I) region, and the carriers (electrons and holes) are pumped into that region from the N and P regions respectively.
 While initial diode laser research was conducted on simple P–N diodes, all modern lasers use the double-hetero-structure implementation, where the carriers and the photons are confined in order to maximize their chances for recombination and light generation.
 Unlike a regular diode, the goal for a laser diode is to recombine all carriers in the I region, and produce light.
 Thus, laser diodes are fabricated using direct band-gap semiconductors.
-The laser diode epitaxial structure is grown using one of the crystal growth techniques, usually starting from an N doped substrate, and growing the I doped active layer, followed by the P doped cladding, and a contact layer.
+The laser diode epitaxial structure is grown using one of the crystal growth techniques, usually starting from an N-doped substrate, and growing the I (undoped) active layer, followed by the P-doped cladding, and a contact layer.
 The active layer most often consists of quantum wells, which provide lower threshold current and higher efficiency.